 The purpose of this article is to establish standards for Greater Pine Island, which includes Pine Island, Matlacha, and several surrounding islands and certain unincorporated enclaves west of Cape Coral.
 These standards were formulated to carry out Goal 14 and related objectives and policies of the Lee Plan in order to accomplish the vision for the future of Greater Pine Island as set forth in the Lee Plan.
 These standards will maintain an equilibrium between modest growth, a fragile ecology, and a viable and productive agricultural community.
-Traffic constraints caused by the narrow road link to the mainland create limits on future development.
-Careful management of growth will allow the islands to evacuate from storms and will protect natural lands from unsustainable development.
+These standards manage future growth based on remaining traffic capacity on the narrow road link to the mainland, retaining a reasonable opportunity for hurricane evacuation.